I Want To...

-Our cardiac surgery program currently offers a full complement of surgical interventions including:
+Our cardiac surgery program offers a full complement of surgical interventions, including:

 - coronary artery bypass